wp-plugins/cpanel-manager-from-worpit/readme.txt

 * add ability to perform FULL cPanel backup and FTP offsite
 * add ability to perform cPanel backup of MySQL databases and FTP offsite

+= 1.3 =

+* ADDED: Ability to add new FTP users in Bulk using comma-separate list of 'username, password, disk-quota'

 = 1.2 =

 * ADDED: Ability to add new FTP Users